Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Entanglement-induced error

-We denote $\bar r \left( \mathcal{E}_t \right)$ as the {\it channel eigenfidelity} that is {\it independent} of both the initial and final pure quantum states.
-Moreover, it is such that $1-\bar r \left( \mathcal{E}_t \right)$ corresponds to the error committed by a quantum channel while approximately operating a desired logical quantum operation; we thus call it as the \textit{channel eigenerror}.
+We denote $\bar r \left( \mathcal{E}_t \right)$ as the \textit{channel eigenfidelity} that is \textit{independent} of both the initial and final pure quantum states.
+The quantity $1-\bar r \left( \mathcal{E}_t \right)$ corresponds to the error committed by a quantum channel while approximately operating a desired logical quantum operation; we thus call it as the \textit{channel eigenerror}.
 Such an error is proportional to the impurity of $\mathcal{E}_t[\rho_{\alpha}]$ averaged over all possible $\rho_{\alpha}$.
 In this regard, thanks to Theorem~\ref{prop:fidelity_upper_bound}, also the channel eigenfidelity can be bounded from below and above: \begin{restatable}{cor}{cor_one} The channel eigenfidelity $\bar{r}(\mathcal E_t)$ of a quantum channel $\mathcal E_t$, for any time $t$, is bounded as